tannerlinsley/react-smackdown/README.md

 ## `<Markdown>`

-Use the `<Markdown>` component to render markdown and also handle syntax highlighting automatically
+Use the `<Markdown>` component to render markdown and also handle syntax highlighting automatically.

 **Props**: